 Henry was one of the fortunate ones who made it home in good shape.
 4 officers and 61 enlisted men from the 43rd were killed or mortally wounded.
 2 officers and 189 enlisted men died from disease.

 This year is a special anniversary.
-You can attend the festivities marking the 150th anniversary of the surrender of General Joseph E. Johnston to General William T. Sherman at Bennett’s Place in North Carolina this coming April.
-Follow the link for information.
+You could have attended the festivities marking the 150th anniversary of the surrender of General Joseph E. Johnston to General William T. Sherman at Bennett’s Place in North Carolina in April, 2015.

 *Since two of those letters from Goldsboro survived, we know Anna got them, but the third is missing and it is possible it never got to Ohio.